 One of the most touching episodes, that of Paolo and Francesca, is the reading of the love story of Lancelot and Guinevere.
 “Galeotto was the book and who wrote it”.
 "Galeotto" or Galhaut, is the squire who acts as an accomplice to the adulterous relationship between the queen and the knight.

 Moreover, the entire episode is modeled on the narration of the Arthurian story: Paolo Malatesta had represented his brother Gianciotto in the marriage by proxy with Francesca da Rimini, with a clear parallelism with the story of Lancelot sent by Arthur to take Guinevere from his father's house.

 In another episode, Dante recalls the tragic conclusion of the Arthurian saga, the final battle between Arthur and Mordred, the incestuous son of his half-sister Morgana.
 In this fight, Arthur kills Mordred and is himself mortally wounded.
-In it, Dante collects a tradition according to which Excalibur would have lodged itself in the body of Mordred in such a devastating way, that it would have opened a gash so large that a ray of light would have crossed it, so that the same shadow of the rebellious son would have been pierced.
+In it, Dante collects a tradition according to which Excalibur would have lodged itself in the body of Mordred in such a devastating way, that it would have opened a gash so wide that a ray of light would have crossed it, so that the same shadow of the rebellious son she would have been pierced.